 The documentation for this machine (as with all the Lucy Tools) is excellent.
 The included instruction manual is incredibly detailed and there are many videos online that help you know how to use and service this machine.
 You can find the series of LC Machine Instruction videos here.
 There are so many videos and promo pieces about these tools, though, that it’s sometimes confusing and hard to know which are relevant now and which are info about prototypes.

 Since purchase of this machine involves communicating with the Lucy Clay Tools company, it’s important to evaluate customer service.
 It’s no secret that this company has come under fire and endured some pretty harsh (and likely deserved) criticism of their customer care practices.
 Since I didn’t buy this machine and it was sent to me specifically, I can’t evaluate the purchasing process.
 I can say, however, that Jiri’s personality is direct and to the point.
 That direct nature, plus a formidable language and culture barrier, can lead to misunderstandings.
 Emails do get lost.
 Follow-up can be sporadic.
 I do think that the company is dedicated to making a good product and they do value loyal customers.
 But customers do get frustrated with the company’s poor response at times.
+(Note: this has improved dramatically as the company has matured and likely been able to hire additional staff.)

 If you do need to seek customer service from the company, I recommend using few words and getting straight to the point.
 Limited English proficiency means that idioms and long phrases can be poorly understood.
 Keep good notes and communicate with direct emails or messages rather than by using Facebook groups.
 Just because Jiri is active on Facebook groups does not mean that’s the best way to connect with him about a problem with a purchase.